Texas police officer fatally shoots woman in her home after welfare check

 "When I made that non-emergency call, I didn’t say it was a burglary.
 I didn’t say it was people fighting.
 I didn’t say anything to make them have a gun.
 All they needed to do is ring the doorbell,” James Smith said.

 “They didn’t park up front, they parked on the side.
 They sent SRT, which is the special response team.
-They didn’t have a plainclothes officer to knock on that door,” Pastor Kyev Tatum told Fox 4.
+They didn’t have a plainclothes officer to knock on that door,” activist and pastor Kyev Tatum told Fox 4.

 CLICK HERE TO GET THE FOX NEWS APP